 In addition to our official partnership with UN-Habitat and RMIT University, our partnership with the International Federation of Red Cross (IFRC) enables our program to feature a 3-week, IFRC-approved Human Shelter & Settlements course taught by professionals from the IFRC as well as from other organizations like MSF, AECID, JRS International and Cal-Earth.
-We regularly collaborate with more than a dozen other organizations that provide our students with internships every year.
+We regularly collaborate with more than 30 other organizations that provide our students with internships.

 Architect and PhD in Urban Design and Planning.
 Associate Professor at UIC School of Architecture.
 She is co-founder of the firm DAC Arquitectura, Rehabilitació i Urbanisme, which specialize in developing urban projects and the design of open spaces and social facilities.
 Her research is focused on the physical and social regeneration of degraded neighborhoods in the Metropolitan Region of Barcelona and informal settlements in South America.